gcantog/Getting-and-Cleaning-Data-Course-Assignment/README.md

 				activity = read.table("activity_labels.txt")

  	##features reads the table'features.txt' which contains a List of all features.

 	 ##activity: reads the table 'activity_labels.txt'which Links the class labels with their activity name.

  	##xtrain: reads the table 'train/X_train.txt' which contains Training set.

  	##ytrain: reads the table'train/y_train.txt' which contains Training labels.

 	 ##xtest:reads the table 'test/X_test.txt'which contains Test set.

  	##y_test:reads the table 'test/y_test.txt'which contains Test labels.

 	 ##subject train and subject trainn read the table 'train/subject_train.txt'respectively: Each row identifies the subject who performed the activity for each window sample.
 Its range is from 1 to 30.

+				Y<- rbind(Y_train,Y_test)
+				subject <- rbind(subject_train,subject_test)
+				X<- rbind(X_train,X_test)
+## I merges the training and the test sets to create one data set.
+	##